Troubleshooting Common Issues in cPanel

 Solutions:

 - Verify Credentials: Double-check your username and password.
-If you’ve forgotten them, use the password reset option or contact your hosting provider for assistance.
+If you’ve forgotten your password, use the "Forgot Password" option or contact your hosting provider for a reset.

-- Check IP Block: If you suspect your IP is blocked, try accessing cPanel from a different network or device.
-Contact your hosting provider to whitelist your IP address.
+- Check IP Block: If you suspect your IP is blocked, contact your hosting provider to whitelist your IP or use a VPN to access cPanel.

 Symptoms: